The blog

 • Companies struggle to align space with real demand

-Desk booking addresses these challenges—but only if implemented correctly.
+A desk reservation solution addresses these challenges—but only if implemented correctly.

 • Control how office capacity is distributed